megacamelus/camel-upstream-info/camel-documentation/camel-properties.md

 **Since Camel 2.3**

-The properties component is used for property placeholders in your Camel application, such as endpoint URIs.
+The Properties component is used for property placeholders in your Camel application, such as endpoint URIs.
 It is **not** a regular Camel component with producer and consumer for routing messages.
 However, for historical reasons it was named `PropertiesComponent` and this name is